vserediuk/xrender/README.md

-Fast vulkan renderer with mesh batching and bindless desing and dynamic rendering.
+Fast vulkan renderer with mesh batching and bindless design and dynamic rendering.